Archive for the ‘George Lakoff’ Category

 Why the rise of the populist right?

 I’ve explained in a previous piece why I tend not to buy the “standard” explanations for the victories of Trump and Brexit.
-It’s not that mass hardship, inequality and animosity towards “establishment elites” (etc) aren’t big factors.
+It’s not that mass hardship, inequality and animosity towards “establishment elites” (etc) aren’t factors.
 It’s just that they don’t account for the mass appeal specifically of populist right (including hard-right) views.
 Over 60 million Americans voted for a billionaire who has expressed beliefs ranging from the ominously authoritarian to the violently fascist.
 This didn’t happen by default.

 Before Brexit, in 2015, the Conservatives were voted back into UK government after years of painful economic austerity instituted by… the Conservatives.
 At the time, the Guardian’s Roy Greenslade documented how the rightwing press had “played a significant role in the Tory victory”.
 Although never expressed in the following terms, the role they played was to put a nationalist variant of “strict father” framing all over their front pages, regularly, on issues such as immigration, “stolen” jobs/benefits and interfering foreigners (eg EU bureaucrats).
 Meanwhile, Barack Obama said part of Trump’s success was down to “Fox News in every bar and restaurant in big chunks of the country”.